Skip to main content

 Methodology

-The CHRO Business Outlook survey is a research study conducted quarterly.
+The CHRO Outlook survey is a research study conducted quarterly.
 The survey was fielded electronically using the SHRM Voice of Work Research Panel to U.S.-based HR executives and senior HR executives (VP+).
-Respondents represented organizations of all sizes and across industries.
+Respondents represented organizations of all sizes across multiple industries.

 HR Daily Newsletter